- Joined

 @astrysk I think if you understand the sentences just by reading them, and you have strong reading comprehension, etc. then you're probably good.
 Breaking it down into these parts might actually cause more confusion.
 (And I say this as an English tutor.)

-@KilluhKatt The predicate is the part of the sentence that indicates what the subject is DOING (which requires a verb.)
+@KilluhKatt The predicate is the part of the sentence that indicates what the subject is DOING (which usually requires a verb.)

 So for the sentence "Dog eats."